justzhao/learngit/readme.txt

 Git is a distributed version contril system.
-Git is a free software.
+Git is a free software distrubuted under the GPL.